 Perhaps you are scratching your head and wondering, "What is Zentangle?
 The Zentangle Method was created by Rick Roberts and Maria Thomas.
 Zentangle is a way of drawing structured and repetitive patterns.
 It is touted as being meditative and low-key.
 This is all very true, but what I told my son was,

 In Zentangle there are no rules except that each shape needs to be filled up.

 We started out with a blank page in the journal.
 I LOVE these journals because the paper is thick enough for watercolor or collage and even though the Sharpies do bleed onto the backside of the paper, they don't go all the way through to the next sheet.
-I drew the black outlines for my 5 year old to get him started.

-I think he felt free because he wasn't being expected to draw "something".
+I think he felt free because he wasn't being expected to draw "something."
 Both my kids express frustration over their drawings "not being good" even though I've never emphasized the representational aspect of art, and heaven knows I am no model of stellar artistic talent!